Naim Araidi: Nissan Festival

 Araidi established the Nissan organization for Literature in 1999.
 The international Nissan Festival is held annually in April in Maghar.

 Ambassadorship

 In April 2012, Araidi was supposed to serve as Israeli ambassador to New Zealand.
 In June, that decision was changed and he was instead appointed as ambassador to Norway where he served until 2014, when he resigned after allegations of “inappropriate behaviour.”

+Personal life

+In June 2024, Araidi's 43-year-old son Rabia was found decapitated in the Bedouin town of Basmat Tab’un.
+He was reportedly murdered amid a criminal dispute.